DUYTRAN-642/PBI_Manufacturing/README.md

-# LL Mountain Seat Assembly - Production Dashboard
+# 📊 Project Title: LL Mountain Seat Assembly - Production Dashboard

-**Project Overview**
+Author: DUY TRAN

+Date: 2025-03-27

+Tools Used: Power BI

+# 📑 Table of Contents

+📌 Background & Overview

+📂 Dataset Description & Data Structure

+🧠 Design Thinking Process

+📊 Key Insights & Visualizations

+🔎 Final Conclusion & Recommendations

+# 📌 Background & Overview

+ ## 📖 What is this project about?

-This project focuses on developing an interactive and insightful Power BI dashboard for the Production Director of LL Mountain Seat Assembly.
-The primary goal is to provide a clear, visual overview of the production operations, enabling data-driven decision-making and process improvement.
+ ✔️ This project focuses on developing an interactive and insightful Power BI dashboard for the Production Director of LL Mountain Seat Assembly.

+ ✔️ The primary goal is to provide a clear, visual overview of the production operations, enabling data-driven decision-making and process improvement.

+ ## 👤 Who is this project for?

 **Key Objectives**

 * **Operational Visibility:** Create a comprehensive dashboard that offers a snapshot of the current production status.